jlpteaching/ECS154B/lab4/lab4.md

 1. For each workload, what is the total number of instructions executed?
 2. For each workload, what is the CPI for the pipelined CPU with an *always not taken* branch predictor?
-3. Given the frequency assumptions above, what is the speedup of the pipelined design over the single cycle design for each workload?
+3. Given the frequency assumptions above, what is the speedup of the pipelined design with the always not taken branch predictor over the single cycle design for each workload?

 ## Comparison of branch predictors